Yujia Yankou: Opening

 Effigy of Mianran Dashi at a temple in Taiwan.
 Similar effigies are sometimes enshrined at the Mianran Altar during the ritual.

-In modern performances of the Yujia Yankou rite, the opening of the ceremony is marked by the offering of incense and the singing of several eulogies (讚, Zàn) to the accompaniment of percussive instruments played by the assisting monastics at the main altar of the rite, known as the Yujia Altar (瑜伽璮, Yújiā Tǎn), or alternatively, as the Yankou platform (燄口台, Yànkǒu Tái).
-The Yujia Altar is where the officiating monastics will later sit and perform the majority of the ritual after the opening section, while the patrons face the monastics.
+In modern performances of the Yuqie Yankou rite, the opening of the ceremony is marked by the offering of incense and the singing of several eulogies (讚, Zàn) to the accompaniment of percussive instruments played by the assisting monastics at the main altar of the rite, known as the Yuqie Altar (瑜伽璮, Yújiā Tǎn), or alternatively, as the Yankou platform (燄口台, Yànkǒu Tái).
+The Yuqie Altar is where the officiating monastics will later sit and perform the majority of the ritual after the opening section, while the patrons face the monastics.
 In general, the seat(s) of the main celebrant(s) of the rite (who will later take on the mantle of the jingang shangshi) is positioned on the Altar such that it is facing the patrons and audience of the rite.
 The seats of the remaining monastics are typically positioned on both sides of the Altar, facing each other.
 A statue of Guanyin or Dizang (the Chinese name for the Bodhisattva Kṣitigarbha) may also sometimes be enshrined in front of the seat(s) of the main celebrant(s).
 Other items that will later be used during the ritual are also typically prepared and arranged on the Altar in front of the seat(s) of the main celebrant(s) before the rite begins, such as vajras, ghantas, a maṇḍala plate, offerings as well as instruments like a wooden fish.

 After the opening eulogies, the participants, consisting of the main celebrant(s), the assisting monastics, the patron(s) and other participants then proceed to a second altar known as the Mianran Altar (面燃壇, Miànrán Tǎn), which enshrines the deity known as Mianran Dashi (面燃大士, Miànrán Dàshì, lit "Burning-Face Mahāsattva"), a ghost king who is regarded as a manifestation of Guanyin.
 At this altar, the participants chant homages to Mianran Dashi and recite various sūtras and dhāraṇīs, including the Heart Sūtra and the Amitābha Pure Land Rebirth Mantra.
 Verses regarding transfer of merit as well as cadences paying homage to the Buddha Amitābha, who is known in Chinese as Amituofo (阿彌陀佛, Āmítuó Fó), are also sung.